Tighter Confidence Bounds for Sequential Kernel Regression: THEORETICAL ANALYSIS

-Because the confidence bounds used by Kernel CMM-UCB (with the same $c$) and Kernel DMM-UCB (with the same $c$ and with $\alpha = \sigma^2/c \in A$) are never looser than the confidence bounds used by Kernel AMM-UCB, these algorithms also satisfy the bound in (\ref{eqn:per_round_regret}), which means the cumulative regret bound for Kernel AMM-UCB also applies to Kernel CMM-UCB and Kernel DMM-UCB.
+\end{theorem} Unless $\sigma$ is close enough to $0$, the dominant term in this regret bound is the second term.
+Its dependence on $T$ and the maximum information gain matches that of the best existing regret bound for KernelUCB \citep{whitehouse2023sublinear}, although the dependence on $\gamma_T$ is sub-optimal by a factor of $\sqrt{\gamma_T}$.
+However, due to the lower bound in \citep{lattimore2023lower}, this cannot be improved by using a better confidence sequence for $f^{\star}$.

-The regret bound in Thm. \ref{thm:regret_bound} matches the best existing regret bounds for bandit algorithms that follow the KernelUCB recipe in Algorithm \ref{alg:kernel_ucb} \citep{srinivas2010gaussian, chowdhury2017kernelized, durand2018streaming, whitehouse2023sublinear}, though its dependence on the maximum information gain is sub-optimal by a factor of $\sqrt{\gamma_T}$.
-However, due to the lower bound in \citep{lattimore2023lower}, this cannot be improved by using a better confidence sequence for $f^*$.
+We use bounds on $\gamma_T(\alpha)$ to derive new upper bounds $\tau_{T}(\alpha)$.
+Bounds on $\tau_T(\alpha)$ exist for the linear setting (e.g. \citealp{gales2022norm}), where $k(x, x^{\prime}) = x^{\top}x^{\prime}$, and $\gamma_T(\alpha)$ admits a relatively simple upper bound.
+However, for more general kernels, we must resort to more elaborate bounds on $\gamma_T(\alpha)$, which makes bounding $\tau_{T}(\alpha)$ rather complicated (cf. Lemma \ref{lem:ep_poly} and Lemma \ref{lem:ep_exp}).
+These bounds allow us to: a) make the dependence of Thm. (\ref{thm:regret_bound}) on $T$ explicit for specific kernels; b) provide sub-$\sqrt{T}$ regret bounds for the noiseless case (Sec. \ref{sec:noiseless}).